Kansas 3rd Congressional District: Sharice Davids, Amanda Adkins debate

 Davids beat Adkins by a 54%-44% margin in 2020, winning by just over 41,000 votes.
 The race dynamics may be different on Nov.
 8 following redistricting.
 The Associated Press reports that while President Joe Biden would have won the redrawn district, his margin would have been about half of the 10% he won by in the old district.

-FOX4’s John Holt and Christel Bell along with 4Star Politics host Dave Helling will moderate the debate inside our studio beginning at 7 p.m.
-Oct.
-25.
+WDAF’s John Holt and Christel Bell along with 4Star Politics host Dave Helling moderated the debate inside our studio Tuesday night.

-The debate will be available on demand online at its conclusion, and can be seen or recorded on TV at 5 a.m. on Saturday, Oct.
-29.